-We adhere to the principles of the Ethical Trading Initiative (ETI) along with specific requirements set by our customers’ ethical standards.
-We therefore require suppliers to be fully aligned to the ETI base code within our supplier management process as a minimum standard.
+We adhere to the principles of the Ethical Trading Initiative (ETI) Base Code along with specific requirements set by our customers’ ethical standards.
+We, therefore, require suppliers to be fully aligned to the ETI base code within our supplier management process as a minimum standard.

 We work to keep our supply chains as short as practicable.
 We review supplier performance frequently and audit suppliers regularly, basing frequency upon a number of factors including any inherent or increased risks of modern slavery and ethical considerations.
 All our supplier audits include ethical criteria based upon the ETI base code, including risks of modern slavery.

 Permanent employment is better for colleagues and limits the risk of human trafficking or modern slavery within our business.
 Where we use agency workers this is to fill short–term employment needs, and we only use long-term partners that operate to our own high standards.

 We also have established a transparent and open process to support our 1,200 employees in raising concerns through a Whistleblowing telephone line, run 24/7 by an independent third party.

 We provide our HR and Operations employees with training to help them identify potential issues and how to deal with them.

 We use supplier performance scorecards and KPIs as part of our supplier risk management.
 We regularly audit our suppliers and include ethical considerations and criteria, including those around risks of modern slavery and child labour within the chain.
 We use resources such as Sedex to support our work on this.
 Sustainable Sourcing is one our key priority areas in our sustainability strategy.